streamcoindev/ForkNote-webwallet/README.md

 Next up is editing the pages to add wallet functionallity.
 First is to edit the registration page so it creates an address and adds it to the user database.

+Open up yourwebsite/login/ajax/createuser.php with your favourite text editor and add the registration page code you can find on this github right below line 38

+so right below this : echo '<div class="alert alert-success"><button type="button" class="close" data-dismiss="alert" aria-hidden="true">&times;</button>'. $conf['signup_thanks'] .'</div><div id="returnVal" style="di.....

+DOnt forget to fill in the database credentials.

+Next up is the index page: